Brand Development Guide

 Step 1: Color Pallet

 In computer graphics, a palette is a finite set of colors.
 Palettes can be optimized to improve image accuracy in the presence of software or hardware constraints.
 In other words, the colors you choose for your project enhance the visual for the viewer.
+Learn more about the role of color in marketing here.

 Exercise: Create your own color pallet… https://coolors.co/